rahulgopinath/rahulgopinath.github.io/_posts/2024-01-04-lstar-learning-regular-languages.markdown

 Given this information, a data structure for keeping track of our experiments presents itself -- the *observation table* where we keep our prefix strings as rows, and suffix strings as columns.
-The table content simply marks whether program accepted the prefix + suffix string or not.
+The cell content simply marks whether program accepted the prefix + suffix string or not.
 So, here is our data structure.